smnbbrv/ngx-plyr/README.md

 }
 ```

-You can create your provider and pass it as input parameter to the `plyr` component.
+You can create your own driver and pass it as input parameter to the `plyr` component.

 ## Changelog